yuefan24/yuefan24.github.io/_pages/about.md

 # 🏅 Honors and Awards
 - *2026.06*, Outstanding Doctoral Graduate Student, Shanxi University, in 2026.
+- *2026.06*, The First Class Award Scholarship of the Graduate School, Shanxi University, in 2026.
 - *2026.04*, Outstanding Graduate Student, Shanxi University, in 2026.
 - *2025.06*, The First Class Award Scholarship of the Graduate School, Shanxi University, in 2025.
 - *2025.04*, Outstanding Graduate Student, Shanxi University, in 2025.